janskiba/budget-app/README.md

 # Features:

 - authentication with google
-- possibility to add, delete, and edit items
+- add, delete, and edit items
 - saving items for each user in the firestore
 - budget calculator
 - dark mode
-- to try the application without logging in
+- demo version to try the application without logging in

 # Screenshots